 Under Alternative A, proposed F-35, F-22A, and COCO ADAIR aircraft would provide an additional 5,476 annual training sorties in the NTTR and R-2508 Complex while all COCO ADAIR operations would be new to these airspaces.
-During night hours when the effects of aircraft noise are accentuated (10 pm to 7 am local time), the 422nd TES would fly approximately 10 percent of total arrivals; the 65th AGRS would fly night sorties at approximately 4 percent of departures and approximately 10 percent of arrivals; and COCO ADAIR would fly up to a projected 4 percent of departures and 10 percent of arrivals.
+During night hours when the effects of aircraft noise are accentuated (10 pm to 7 am local time), the 422nd TES would fly approximately 10 percent of total departures and approximately 10 percent of total arrivals; the 65th AGRS would fly night sorties at approximately 4 percent of departures and approximately 10 percent of arrivals; and COCO ADAIR would fly up to a projected 4 percent of departures and 10 percent of arrivals.
 All proposed airspace sorties are expected to represent a minor increase in total sorties using the NTTR and R-2508 airspace.